 What is SEO?

-Applying basic SEO principles to your website will allow you to drive targeted invited search traffic to;
+You can even drive customers straight to specific pages on your website by offering detailed answers to the questions they are searching.
+Applying basic SEO principles will allow you to drive targeted invited search traffic to;

 - Your homepage